phobos2077/fo2_ecco/docs/ecco_readme.txt

 - .44 Magnum vs Desert Eagle: first has more power, second is more accurate and long-ranged
 - 14mm Pistol does less damage than legendary .223 Pistol, but has more penetration
 - Laser pistol and 14mm Pistol are comparable but Laser will better penetrate most armour types except metal armor.
 14mm ammo is superb against any armor.
-- Assault rifle vs FN FAL: high rate of fire (deadly at close range) vs heavy and piercing 7.62x51 ammo (much more damage than vanilla)
+- Assault rifle vs FN FAL: high rate of fire (deadly at close and medium range) vs powerful 7.62x51 ammo (poor burst accuracy at long range, but better single shoot)
-- HK CAWS vs Pancor Jackhammer: first has more range, fires 3-shot burst (like RL); second is low-range, uneconomical due to larger burst, but extremely deadly
+- HK CAWS vs Pancor Jackhammer: first has more range, fires 3-shot burst; second is low-range, uneconomical due to larger burst, but extremely deadly
 - Light Support Weapon (.223) is less deadly than M60 (7.62mm), but has better accuracy